My First contact with Pablo Picasso’s work

 I remember how shocked I was because I hadn’t even ever thought that I didn’t like a person before, let alone told them so, and wondered if that was something that I needed to learn now that I was at college as well. 🙂

-Or, in a way, even when that was around me, I never believed it or engaged in it.
+Or, in a way, even when that was around me, or people were talking badly about other people, I never believed it or engaged in it.

 And until that moment, I never felt like I needed to judge someone.
 I never felt like I had to protect myself from judgement.